OMS Stories

 In 2005, I met a Christian from the U.S unexpectedly.
 In a Bible study held in her house, I met a woman from Hong Kong.
 She shared Jesus with me.
 I thought Jesus was nice, but I could not believe the first sentence of the Bible because I believed in evolution.
 I told her that because I could not believe the first sentence, I could not believe any of the Bible.

+My name is Sophia, and I am Korean Chinese, born in Yanji City, a small city in northeast China.
 Soon after becoming a Christian, I began wondering how I could glorify the Lord in my work at a TV station.
 I started selecting the TV content based on biblical values, but I had to face the reality of today’s media.
 I knew Satan worked through it.

 In one small town in Asia, a missionary was arrested for evangelizing to the locals.
 Since it’s illegal to share the Gospel, he was noticed by a local police officer and arrested for sharing about Jesus Christ.
 The policeman took him to a jail and proceeded to berate and mock him for his faith; he even threatened to execute him for this crime.